Last updated: June 15, 2024

-Distracted driving news: A measure barring Alabama drivers from holding cell phones has been signed into law by Gov. Kay Ivey.
-The new hands-free law includes a one-year warning period, with fines from $50 to $150 to follow, as well as points vs. the driver’s license.
+Distracted driving news: A measure barring Alabama drivers from holding cell phones took full effect in mid-June 2024.
+Fines from $50 to $150, as well as points vs. the driver’s license.
 Police are limited to secondary enforcement, however, meaning they need an additional reason for a stop.
 SB 301 sponsor Jabo Waggoner saw his bill approved on the final day of the legislative session, after being watered down in the House.

 Current prohibitions: